nxt-insurance/nxt_state_machine/README.md

 article.approve!(approved_at: Time.current)
 ```

-**NOTE:** Transitions run in transactions that will be rolled back in case of an exception or if your target cannot be
+**NOTE:** Transitions run in transactions that acquire a lock to prevent concurrency issues.
+Transactions will be
+rolled back in case of an exception or if your target cannot be saved due to validation errors.
-saved due to validation errors.
-The state is then set back to the state before the transition!
+The state is set back to the state before the transition!
+If you try to transitions on records with unpersisted changes
+you will get a `RuntimeError: Locking a record with unpersisted changes is not supported.` error saying something
+like `Use :save to persist the changes, or :reload to discard them explicitly.` since it's not possible to acquire a
+lock on modified records.

 ### Transitions